patternfly/patternfly-3/README.md

 ## Release

 The PatternFly library is released through the Bower package manager.
 This package manager determines available versions and installs based upon git tags.
-To release a new version version of PatternFly the version listed in `bower.json` needs to be updated and the repository tagged and pushed upstream.
+To release a new version version of PatternFly the version listed in `bower.json` needs to be updated and the repository tagged and pushed upstream. **Note:**  also update the version number in `package.json` so it stays in sync.

 Update the version listed in `bower.json` by editing the file and changing the line: